 If you're printing edible images for cakes, cupcakes, cocktails or chocolate, it is important to ensure the images are the best quality you can achieve so your finished products look professional and you have satisfied customers.
-Printing on icing sheets and wafer paper can be more difficult than it seems.
+Printing on edible paper with edible ink can be different to printing on regular paper with regular ink.
 Although the range of colours and colour intensities achievable by edible ink and papers is different to that of regular ink and paper, it is still possible to achieve high-quality, vibrant edible images as well as closely matching the desired colours of your on-screen designs.

 We've put together a comprehensive guide with our best recommendations to achieving the highest-quality prints with your edible printer and edible inks on various mediums.
 Please note that these are our tried and tested recommendations and you may still require some trial and error when printing your designs for the finish you desire!